My Photography & Travel Guide to Bruges, Belgium

 Bruges or Ghent?

-When you hear of Bruges, you often hear about about Ghent.
+When you hear of Bruges, you often hear about Ghent.
 There are often discussions about whether you should visit Bruges or Ghent.
 But why not both?
 They are only 45 minutes apart, yet very different, but both are undeniably beautiful.
-I would highly recommend going to both cities.
+I highly recommend visiting both cities.

 So, Where is Bruges Located?

-Bruges is located in the Flanders area, to the west of Belgium.
+Bruges is located in the Flemish region of Belgium, to the west of the country.
 It is about a 3-hour drive from Amsterdam.
 The closest major airport is Brussels Airport (BRU), so most visitors take the train to Bruges.
 The ride from the airport to Bruges is about 90 minutes.
 Only 100,000 people live in Bruges, so while it is small, it is extremely charming.

 Staying in the historic center of Bruges puts you right in the midst of its most beautiful and photogenic sites.

-We stayed in an incredible small hotel called Hotel Van Cleef.
+We stayed in an incredibly small hotel called Hotel Van Cleef.
 The service in this hotel was just incredible.
 The hotel is an old mansion turned into a hotel.
-As you probably suspected, this used to be the home of the famous Jewelers, The Van Cleef family.
+As you probably suspected, this used to be the home of the famous Jewelers, the Van Cleef family.
 It is located in the heart of Bruges on one of the canals.
 I would highly recommend staying here.

 Here are some other accommodation options: